 The project provides a greenway for trail hikers, walkers and bicyclists while preserving the Blue Ridge Tunnel’s designation in 1976 as a National Historic Civil Engineering Landmark .
 It is a valuable attraction for both Nelson and Augusta counties and a tribute to the importance of the railway system in the United States.

-Since 2001, the County of Nelson has worked with federal, state and local partners to secure funding and support for the project.
 Allen Hale, Nelson County Board of Supervisor member and President of the Crozet Tunnel Foundation says, “I am thrilled to anticipate the beginning of construction on the Blue Ridge Tunnel Trail after so many years of effort and planning.
 Nelson County is appreciative of the continuing financial support of the Commonwealth Transportation Board, the Claudius Crozet Blue Ridge Tunnel Foundation, our local government partners in the region, and individuals on both sides of the Blue Ridge Mountains.
 And, I especially want to recognize the hard work and persistence of the staff of Nelson County in overcoming the many hurdles along the way to bring this project to fruition.”